 Motor Testing Methods

 EV motor testing employs evaluation benches (dynamometers) to simulate actual road-driving loads.
-These tests measure critical parameters such as output rotation speed, torque, hydraulic pressure, vibration, and noise levels.
+These tests measure critical parameters such as rotational speed, torque, efficiency, vibration, and noise levels.
 The evaluation also includes magnetic loss analysis and power consumption assessment during each rotation cycle.
 These tests require high-voltage AC power supplies capable of simulating various battery conditions and driving scenarios to power the motor.

 e-Axle: Core component of EVs